apache/predictionio/docs/manual/source/demo/textclassification.html.md

-## Training The Model

-This section will guide you through the two Training Model implementations that come with this engine template.
-Recall that the Training Model abstraction refers to an arbitrary set Scala Class that outputs a predictive model (i.e. implements some method that can be used for prediction).
-The general problem this engine template is tackling is text classification, so that our Training Model abstraction domain is restricted to implementations producing classifiers.
-In particular, the classification model that is implemented in this engine template is based on Multinomial Naive Bayes using t.f.-i.d.f. vectorized text.

-### Algorithm Component
+## Algorithm Component

-The Training Model implementation in this engine is accompanied by a corresponding algorithm component.
-In particular, NBModel accompanies NBAlgorithm.
-The Training Model abstraction allows you to take care of the modeling implementation details in the model class.
-Again this demonstrates how easy it is to incorporate different modeling choices into the DASE architecture.
-We first describe the actual Algorithm component, and describe where it leverages the Training Model abstraction.

-The algorithm component actually follows a very general form.
+The algorithm component in this engine, NBAlgorithm, actually follows a very general form.
 Firstly, a parameter class must again be initialized to feed in the corresponding Algorithm model parameters.
 For example, NBAlgorithm incorporates NBAlgorithmParams which holds the appropriate additive smoothing parameter lambda for the Naive Bayes model.

 The main class of interest in this component is the class that extends [P2LAlgorithm](https://docs.prediction.io/api/current/#io.prediction.controller.P2LAlgorithm).
-This class must implement a method named train which will output your Training Model implementation.
+This class must implement a method named train which will output your predictive model (as a concrete object, this will be implemented via a Scala  class).
 It must also implement a predict method that transforms a query to an appropriate feature vector, and uses this to predict with the fitted model.
-The vectorization function is implemented by a PreparedData object, and the categorization (prediction) is handled by an instance of your Training Model Implementation.
+The vectorization function is implemented by a PreparedData object, and the categorization (prediction) is handled by an instance of the NBModel implementation.
 Again, this demonstrates the facility with which different models can be incorporated into PredictionIO's DASE architecture.

-Now, turn your attention to the TextManipulationEngine object defined in the script `Engine.scala`.
+The model class itself will be discussed in the following section, however, turn your attention to the TextManipulationEngine object defined in the script `Engine.scala`.
 You can see here that the engine is initialized by specifying the DataSource, Preparator, and Serving classes, as well as a Map of algorithm names to Algorithm classes.
 This tells the engine which algorithms to run.
-In practice, you can have as many as you would like, you simply have to implement a new Training Model and Training Algorithm pair.
+In practice, you can have as many statistical learning models as you'd like, you simply have to implement a new algorithm component to do this.
+However, this general design form will persist, and the main meat of the work should be in the implementation of your model class.

+The following subsection will go over our Naive Bayes implementation in NBModel.

 ### Naive Bayes Classification